4 Key Cybersecurity Tips to Prevent Human Error Breaches

 In the cybersecurity field, we often focus on the technical causes and methods by which cyberattacks are carried out, new developments, and vulnerabilities that need to be addressed.
 However, that’s only half the battle when addressing (or preferably, preventing) a cyberattack.

-One of the other major elements that a cybercriminal may take advantage of are users.
+One of the other major elements that a cybercriminal may take advantage of is users.
 It’s difficult to fully demonstrate how key user awareness is in preventing a cyberattack; hackers take advantage of social engineering tactics to get key pieces of information or to direct a potential victim to a desired action.
 For individuals, this is dangerous enough, but for businesses, the stakes can be even higher.
 Simply a few errant clicks could allow a cybercriminal into a network, allowing them to obtain sensitive information or even demand a ransom.
 You can spend time and money mitigating the technical risks your business faces, but a cybersecurity plan is incomplete if it doesn’t take the human factor into account.
 Below, we reveal four ways to bolster your staff’s understanding of the threats you face.

 1) Make security an element of company culture